 "That's the person who sort of does something really nasty, like they'll send an email saying 'this person didn't' do their job' or 'this person took a can of Coke from the fridge' and they'll blind copy in all of senior management.
 Then in the next minute they'll organise a gluten free cake for this person," .

-Only one suggestion if you happen to encounter people of this kind - "Bacchke rehna re baba, bachke rehna re, tujh pe khabar hai"
+Only one suggestion if you happen to encounter people of this kind - "Bacchke rehna re baba, bachke rehna re, tujh pe khabar hai"3.
+The 'I'm just so sick, but I'm too important to go home' person.

 "the world with stop, there will be tumbleweeds rolling down the office corridor, the office will shut down," if they call in sick.